-Condition Monitoring/Testing: Pole Mounted Transformers Frequency A visual inspection of all pole mounted transformers is undertaken as part of Centralines' feeder surveys which cover all overhead network assets and are a combination of aerial and ground based inspections depending on access and terrain.
-5-year cycle

-Condition Monitoring/Testing: Pole Mounted Transformers Frequency Inspection and testing of all distribution transformer earthing including an earth site inspection and an earth resistance test.
+Condition Monitoring/Testing: Pole Mounted Transformers Frequency A visual inspection of all pole mounted transformers is undertaken as part of Centralines' feeder surveys which cover all overhead network assets and are a combination of aerial and ground based inspections, depending on access and terrain.
+5-year cycle Inspection and testing of all distribution transformer earthing including an earth site inspection and an earth resistance test.
 In addition, a visual inspection of all associated assets is undertaken while on site.
-5-year cycle The above inspections are conducted independently which means each transformer least twice within in a five-year period. er is visually inspected at
+5-year cycle The above inspections are conducted independently which means each transformer is visually inspected at least twice within in a five-year period.

-Table 5-55: Maintenance Plan: Ground Mounted Distribution Transformers
+Table 5-54: Maintenance Plan: Ground Mounted Distribution Transformers